-Such items may be placed without written pre-approval from the ARC; however, the ARC reserves the right to require an item's removal in cases where it deems the item to be inappropriate."
+Such items may be placed without written pre-approval from the ARC; however, the ARC reserves the right to require an item's removal in cases where it deems the item to be inappropriate.

-- One of the three permitted items may be a porch swing hanging from the ceiling of the front porch. - The three items may also include one or more chairs, one or more small side tables (not dining tables), one settee, or one glider. - These three items must be appropriately in scale with the overall size of the front porch, to avoid visibly overcrowding the porch. - These three items must be constructed of only of quality finished wrought iron, wicker, or wood, in simple design consistent with the character of the neighborhood. - These furnishings must be finished in one of the following neutral colors: black, brown, beige, taupe, or white. - These three-true front porches furnishing items will not be included in the Yard Décor rule's item count. - Front porch furnishings must be maintained in good condition at all times.

-- Type of fines: Per occurrence.
-See the Fines Policy on Arbor Hill website. - Cross-references: Quote above is of ARC Standard titled "Front Porch Furniture" in its entirety.
-CC&R Section 6.20.
-"Outdoor Furniture" & "Yard Decor" & "Grills" in this manual.
+- One of the three permitted items may be a porch swing hanging from the ceiling of the front porch. - The three items may also include one or more chairs, one or more small side tables (not dining tables), one settee, or one glider. - These three items must be appropriately in scale with the overall size of the front porch, to avoid visibly overcrowding the porch. - These three items must be constructed of only of quality finished wrought iron, wicker, or wood, in simple design consistent with the character of the neighborhood. - These furnishings must be finished in one of the following neutral colors: black, brown, beige, taupe, or white. - These three-true front porches furnishing items will not be included in the Yard Décor rule's item count. - Front porch furnishings must be maintained in good condition at all times. - Type of fines: Per occurrence.
+See the Fines Policy on the Arbor Hill website. - Cross-references: Summarization of relevant portions of CC&R Section 6.20.